Magical soufflés!

 (2 Tbs butter

-1 Tbs flour plus 1/2 teaspoon
+1 Tbs plus 1/2 teaspoon flour

 4 Tbs heavy cream

-2 1/2 cups grated sharp compte cheese
+2 1/2 cups grated sharp compte cheese or sharp white cheddar

 2 tsp sea salt

-1 Tbs butter to grease the mold
+1 Tbs soft butter to grease the mold

-1 cup smoked bacon 'lardons' sautéed browned in advance
+1 cup smoked bacon 'lardons' sautéed - browned in advance

-soufflé mold by greasing with a generous coat of butter, add the browned bacon lardons to the bottom of the soufflé mold.
+Prepare the soufflé mold by greasing with a generous coat of butter, add the browned bacon lardons to the bottom of the soufflé mold.
 The soufflé will go on top.
 You can always omit the bacon and make this recipe vegetarian.

 Know your oven!
 Every oven is a bit different which is why every soufflé recipe seems to call for a different oven temp!